-Anna’s Thoughts on People and Products That Claim They Can Cure Lupus
+Anna’s Thoughts on People and Products That Claim They Have a Lupus Cure

 When you’re diagnosed with lupus, it seems you enter into an unspoken contract that you are required to listen to everyone tell you how to cure, or at least help, your disease.
 If you don’t dutifully pore over their every word, you are in danger of being told you are ungrateful and rude or worse — that you want to be sick.

 Most of us with lupus are familiar with the myriad of claims people make about curing our illness.
 Since I speak so openly about lupus on my YouTube and blog, this is something I get quite a lot of.